Gnana Rajasekaran

 Gnana Rajasekaran (born 23 January 1953) is an Indian filmmaker, screenwriter, playwright and Retired IAS Officer.
 His directional debut was Mogamul (1994) won the Indira Gandhi Award for Best Debut Film of a Director.
 His other works include Bharathi (2000), Periyar (2007) and Ramanujan (2014).
 As of 2014, Rajasekaran has won three National Film Awards, three Tamil Nadu State Film Awards.
 His films have been screened at international film festivals including the International Film Festival of India.

 Early life

 Gnana Rajasekaran was born in Pallikonda, Vellore district, Tamil Nadu, India, to Gnanaprakasam and Sharadambal, both teachers.
 He graduated with a BSc in Physics from Sacred Heart College, Tiruppatur; he gained a master's degree in physics from the Presidency College, Chennai.
 After he graduated, he worked as a technical officer with the Intelligence Bureau in Mumbai for four years, where many of his plays were staged.
 In 1983, he was appointed to the Indian Administrative Service, and was allotted the Kerala Cadre.
-Rajasekaran married Sakunthala Chidambaram in 1985, and they have two daughters, Sindhu Rajasekaran and Nandita.
+Rajasekaran married Sakunthala Chidambaram in 1985, and they have two daughters, Sindhu Rajasekaran and Nandita Rajasekaran.